mw5mercs-modding/yaml-docs/yaml-quirks.md

 * No Ejection System

 Quirk name: `NO-EJECT`
+<h2 id="NOJUMPY">No Jumping</h2>
+This 'Mech cannot use jumpjets for many reasons, so they are offline even if installed.
+So don't try and break the mech doing a death from above to itself because its gyro cannot process the recoil of its weapons on mid-air, too unbalaced, etc.

+* Jump Jet XY acceleration: -100.0 %
+* Jump Jet Z acceleration: -100.0 %
+* Jump Jet initial thrust: -100.0 %
+* Jump Jet burn time: -100.0 %

+Quirk name: `NOJUMPY`
 <h2 id="NON-STANDARD-PARTS">Non-Standard Parts</h2>
 This 'Mech is constructed with non-standard components such that replacement parts are not readily available